-The Wild Geese Press seeks to promote and publish books from the Irish diaspora.
+The Wild Geese Press was set-up in 2018 to promote and publish books from the Irish diaspora.
 The press launches at a pivotal moment in the history of Ireland and the wider Irish community around the world.

 Following the passing of the Thirty-fourth Amendment of the Constitution (Marriage Equality) Act 2015 and the Repeal of the Eighth Amendment in 2018, a more secular Ireland has come into being.
 The Fossil Fuel Divestment Bill 2018, making Ireland the first country in the world to divest from fossil fuel assets, has also signalled Ireland’s intentions for the twenty-first century.
 Meanwhile, Ireland’s nearest neighbour across the Irish Sea has voted to leave the EU in a contentious referendum that threatens the Good Friday Agreement, and the peace that came in its wake.